jiaxi98/structural-probes/README.md

 # structural-probes

-Codebase for testing whether hidden states of neural networks encode discrete structures.
+Code for testing whether hidden states of neural networks encode discrete structures.

 Based on the paper [A Structural Probe for Finding Syntax in Word Representations](https://nlp.stanford.edu/pubs/hewitt2019structural.pdf).